Skip to content

 A: The CBE Mentor Program provides a handbook that suggests a long list of discussion topics and activities.
 It also helps you define your goals for the mentorship.

-Q: I’m unable to attend the kick-off event on November 6.
+Q: I’m unable to attend the kick-off event in November.
 Can I still have a mentor?

 A: Absolutely!
-We’ll help you connect with your mentor regardless if you can attend the kick-off event.
-We still recommend that you sign up for the program by October 20 to help us find the best match for you.
+We’ll help you connect with your mentor regardless of whether you can attend the kick-off event.
+We still recommend that you sign up for the program by October 30 to help us find the best match for you.

 Q: I haven’t declared my major yet.
 Can I still have a mentor through this program?